Merzasphor/MWSE/docs/source/lua/event/calcWalkSpeed.rst

 speed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_The previous speed calculated, starting with the base engine values.
+`number`_.
+The previous speed calculated, starting with the base engine values.

 mobile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3mobileActor`_Read-only.
+`tes3mobileActor`_.
+Read-only.
 The mobile actor whose speed is being calculated.

 reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3reference`_Read-only. mobile’s related reference.
+`tes3reference`_.
+Read-only. mobile’s related reference.

 type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The type of movement that was calculated.
 This is always 1 for this event.

 .. _`calcSwimRunSpeed`: ../../lua/event/calcSwimRunSpeed.html
 .. _`calcMoveSpeed`: ../../lua/event/calcMoveSpeed.html